-Due to decrease in volume of receivables expected to be uncollectible than last year.
+20% decrease in provision for doubtful accounts Due to decrease in volume of receivables expected to be uncollectible than last year.

-Due to effective tax management of the Group.
+66% decrease in provision for income tax Due to effective tax management of the Group.

 Five (5) Key Performance Indicators